yWorks/yfiles-for-html-demos/demos/layout/edgelabelplacement/README.md

 ### Placement Along Edge

 Whether the label should be placed near the source or target node, centered between source and target or anywhere.
-Placement at source port or at target port is only supported by hierarchic layout.
+Placement at source port or at target port is only supported by hierarchical layout.
 In all other cases, it is replaced by at source/at target respectively.

 ### Side of Edge